 "As a matter of fact, they tell me they're putting you on a liner bound for Titan."

 "Everything within half an A.U. of Jupiter is on lockdown," the pilot's voice told him.
 "That war you started is already on our doorstep.
-We just got word that some kind of Alpha-Centaurian attack force just blew past the other Gate Guard."
+We just got word that some kind of Alpha-Centaurian attack force just blew past our other Gate Guard."

 The Pentagon War is continued in chapter 6.